gochaos-app/go-chaos/README.md

 go-chaos limits itself with the use of config options on each job:
 * region:  will not destroy or delete anything on other cloud regions.
-* namespace: limits the blast radius to a single namespace (for K8s only).
+* namespace: limits the blast radius to a single namespace, for K8s only.
+* project: Select a single project, for gcp only.
 * tag:     single tag, that will find the specified resources and kill those.
 * count:   Option to limit the number of resources that go-chaos will destroy.